loris-verga/TheDualityOfSimilarity/_includes/intro.md

   <li>Inter-cluster links have larger distances overall.</li>
 </ul>

-This strongly supports an intuitive expectation:
-<b>source and target subreddit pairs from the same category exhibit smaller mean cosine distances than pairs from different categories.</b>
+This strongly supports an intuitive expectation: <b>Source and target subreddit pairs from the same category exhibit smaller mean cosine distances than pairs from different categories.</b>